-- If the holiday falls on a regular workday: Daily wage + 1.5 times regular rate (additional one day paid leave is subject to the agreement with employer)
+- If the holiday falls on a regular workday: Stat pay + 1.5 times regular rate OR regular pay for hours worked + one day paid leave

-In Manitoba, employees are entitled to 2 consecutive weeks of vacation leave after the first year of employment and 3 consecutive weeks of leave after five years of employment.
+In Nova Scotia employees are entitled to 2 consecutive weeks or 1 day for each month worked of vacation leave for the first eight years of employment and 3 consecutive weeks or 1.25 days for each month worked of leave after eight years of employment.

-Employees are entitled to vacation pay of 4% of gross wages for the first five years of employment and 6 % of gross wages after five years of employment.
+Employees are entitled to vacation pay of 4% of gross wages for the first eight years of employment and 6 % of gross wages after eight years of employment.

 The rollover policy

 - Use-It-or-Lose-It Policy

 In Canada is illegal to use the policy.

 The employee’s earnings must be paid upon termination of employment.
 Employers must pay within 10 days after the employment terminates.